Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Related Work

 \textbf{Dec-POMDPs and MARL}.
-The most popular related domain goes to \textit{Multi-agent Reinforcement Learning} (MARL), especially for cooperative tasks.
-The underlying model is usually framed as \textit{Decentralized Partially Observable Markov Decision Processes} (Dec-POMDP), which is a chain of state games where agents share the same utility function but are not fully aware of which state they are in~\cite{kaelbling1998planning,littman2009tutorial,oliehoek2016concise}.
-It is even undecidable to optimally solve infinite horizon Dec-POMDPs~\cite{madani1999undecidability}.
-Accordingly, there has been a vast amount of literature leveraging reinforcement learning techniques for approximation~\cite{lowe2017multi,foerster2018counterfactual}.
-However, Dec-POMDPs require certain prior distributions over the initial states , and it models transitions as well as observations in a probabilistic fashion.
-Therefore, we argue that Dec-POMDP is still not the most suitable formulation for our problem.
+The most related and potentially the most popular domain is \textit{Multi-Agent Reinforcement Learning} (MARL), particularly for cooperative tasks.
+The underlying model is typically framed as a \textit{Decentralized Partially Observable Markov Decision Process} (Dec-POMDP), which is a Markov chain of states where agents share the same utility function but are not fully aware of their current states~\cite{kaelbling1998planning,littman2009tutorial,oliehoek2016concise}.
+To solve Dec-POMDPs, dynamic programming~\cite{hansen2004dynamic} based on Bellman's principle is typically employed, but it suffers from notorious complexity, as it is generally undecidable to optimally solve infinite horizon Dec-POMDPs~\cite{madani1999undecidability}.
+In contrast, our work approaches the problem from the perspective of satisfiability, utilizing efficient constraint propagation and effective heuristics.
+As a result, our system is capable of solving larger problem instances.
+There is also a vast body of literature that leverages reinforcement learning techniques to find approximate solutions~\cite{lowe2017multi,foerster2018counterfactual,rashid2020monotonic,yu2022the}.
+However, learning-based frameworks cannot always guarantee feasible solutions, as they primarily optimize cumulative rewards, which sometimes cannot well capture hard constraints in planning problems.
+Our system can, to some extent, be viewed as a program that automatically generates "safety rules", but we leave the exploration of how to integrate a logic program into a learning framework for future work.